joez2450/sep11-freedom-project/tool/learning-log.md

 		fixed(),
 	])
 ```
-NOTE: The main function of `fixed()` is to make a component unaffect by the camera.
+NOTE: The main function of `fixed()` is to make a component unaffected by the camera.

 Next Steps: Add coins and more levels while also modifying them